Pawventures

 The idea of cruising with your dog sounds almost too good to be true.
 Imagine standing on the deck of a luxury ocean liner, salt spray in the air, watching the sunset paint the Atlantic in shades of gold and crimson, with your faithful companion right there beside you.
 For most of cruising history, this was indeed just a fantasy.
 Pets were strictly prohibited on virtually all cruise ships.

 But the tides are turning.
 In 2026, a small but growing number of cruise options cater to pet owners, from the legendary Cunard Queen Mary 2 to the new Cruise Tails partnership with Margaritaville at Sea.
 While the options remain limited compared to other forms of pet travel, cruising with your dog is more accessible than ever before.
-This guide covers everything you need to know about pet-friendly cruises, including which lines allow pets, what to expect onboard, costs, preparation, and alternatives for cruise lovers whose ships do not welcome four-legged passengers.
+This guide covers everything you need to know about pet-friendly cruises in 2026, including which lines allow pets, what to expect onboard, updated costs, preparation, and alternatives for cruise lovers whose ships do not welcome four-legged passengers.

 The Current State of Pet-Friendly Cruising